asathoor/geomancy/README.md

 ![Agrippa's Geomantic Figures](figuresplanetaryrulers.jpg)

 The origin of the geomantic figures are unknown.
-We know that geomanct was known by renaissance magi.
-Geomantic fortune symbols are described by Agrippa von Nettesheim in the chapter: *"De Geomantia, Hydromantia, Acromantia, Pyromantiaquatuor elementorum diuinationibus" (Cap.
-LV"* in "De Occulta Philosophia" (1531 - 1533) and in the illustrations of this work.
+We know that geomancy was known by renaissance magi.
+The Geomantic fortune symbols are described by Agrippa von Nettesheim in the chapter: *"De Geomantia, Hydromantia, Acromantia, Pyromantiaquatuor elementorum diuinationibus" (Cap.
+LV)"* in "De Occulta Philosophia" (1531 - 1533) and in the illustrations of this work.

 The geomantic figures were used by the adepti of the *Hermetic Order of the Golden Dawn* (est. ca. 1888).
 Aleister Crowley (1874 - 1947) used geomancy on a regular basis, which is evident in his diaries.

+Because the geomantic symbols are of a binary nature, they'll work so much the better on a computer.

 Per Thykjaer Jensen
 Die Solis 20220313